John Benjamin Murphy

 Over the course of his career he was renowned as a surgeon, a clinician, a teacher, an innovator, and an author.
 In addition to general surgical operations, such as appendectomy, cholecystostomy, bowel resection for intestinal obstruction, and mastectomy, he performed and described innovative procedures in neurosurgery, orthopedics, gynecology, urology, plastic surgery, thoracic surgery, and vascular surgery.
 He also ventured into techniques such as neurorrhaphy, arthroplasty, prostatectomy, nephrectomy, hysterectomy, bone grafting, and thoracoplasty.

 Life and death

 Murphy was born in a log cabin in Appleton, Wisconsin.
 His parents, Michael Murphy and Ann Grimes Murphy, were Irish immigrants who escaped from the Great Famine and who later raised him on their own farm.
 He was tall and strong with a red beard and mustache.

 Murphy died of heart disease in Mackinac Island, Michigan after having been ill for six months.
-He was staying at the Grand Hotel and was attended by his wife and Drs.
-L. L. MacArthur and James Keefe.
+He was staying at the Grand Hotel and was attended by his wife, L. L. MacArthur and James Keefe.
 After he suffered from angina pectoris for several years, his death was attributed to aortitis.
 Two days prior to his death he correctly predicted the findings of his own autopsy: "I think the necropsy will show plaques in my aorta."